-Only a short stay of a couple of weeks in Northern Thailand’s Mae Sot, as travelling here mainly to volunteer with the same organisation as in Khao Lak.
+Only spending a short stay of a couple of weeks in Northern Thailand’s Mae Sot, as travelling to this town is mainly for a little volunteering with the same organisation as in Khao Lak.

-At the time of writing, there isn’t a direct bus from Kanchanburi to Mae Sot.
+At the time of writing in 2014, there wasn’t a direct bus from Kanchanaburi to Mae Sot.

-After a wait of around half an hour in Tak, you take a minibus for about another ninety minutes to Mae Sot.
+After a wait of half an hour in Tak, you take a minibus for around another ninety minutes to Mae Sot.

 The problem is that the minibus arrives in Mae Sot at around 18:00hrs by which time, the Songthaews have already packed up and gone home.
 Only scooter taxis are available from 17:00hrs.

-It so happened that when we arrived, the skies decided to open up and dump the full amount of the wet season’s torrential rain on Mae Sot for a few hours.
+It so happened that on arriving in Mae Sot, the skies decided to open, dumping the full amount of Thailand’s wet season’s torrential rain on Mae Sot for several hours.

-Walking back and forth from the bus station to the main road for over an hour trying to get a lift to the hotel, some three kilometres away, a local advised that everything stops at around 17:00hrs in Mae Sot.
-Only scooters operate after this hours.
-So, on 2 scooters we go, complete with about thirty kilos of backpacks balanced precariously on each bike, with drivers, and ourselves!
+Walking back and forth from the bus station to the main road for over an hour trying to get a lift to the hotel some three kilometres away, a local advised that everything stops at around 17:00hrs in Mae Sot.
+Only scooters operate after these hours.
+So, on 2 scooters we go, complete with about thirty kilos of backpacks balanced precariously on each bike, with the drivers, and ourselves!

-On this dark night and in the torrential rain, the drivers took the route ever so slowly but to their credit, we arrived at the hotel safely and in one piece.
+On this dark night and in the torrential rain, the drivers take the route ever so slowly but to their credit, we arrive at the hotel safely, unscathed and in one piece.

-As we are volunteering so working regular office hours during the stay, this doesn’t leave much time to explore any sights around Mae Sot.
-I know that there is a Gibbon Sanctuary about one and a half-hours away, a couple of waterfalls, temples, but not much else.
+As we are volunteering so working regular office hours and Monday to Friday during the stay, this doesn’t leave much time to explore any sights around Mae Sot.
+I know that there is a Gibbon Sanctuary about one-and-a-half hours away, a couple of waterfalls, temples, but not much else.

-Even to the point that if you sit in someone’s usual seat at the Bai Fern restaurant, the person will wait and keep watching you until you finish your meal or shift seats, to jump in your seat.
-Very strange behaviour but there’s always a positive and you can have a lot of fun with such a mind-set.
+Even to the point that if you sit in someone’s usual seat at the Bai Fern restaurant, the person will wait and keep watching you until you finish your meal or you shift seats, to jump in your seat.
+Very strange behaviour but there’s always a positive and you can have a lot of fun with such an odd mindset.
 In saying this, the locals are lovely and friendly, so you will feel at home in Mae Sot.

-I remember back then, if you stood on a corner long enough, someone would approach you with small cigarette foil full of different kinds of semi-precious gemstones, for you to purchase.
+I remember back in 1989 that if you stood on a corner long enough, someone would approach you with a small cigarette foil full of different kinds of semi-precious gemstones, for you to purchase.
 Quite intriguing.

-Mae Sot is only six kilometres from the Burmese border, so, in the centre of town is the lively Burmese Market, which signifies a great cultural mix.
+Mae Sot is only six kilometres from the Burmese border, so, in the centre of town is a lively Burmese Market, which signifies a great cultural mix.

-You’ll find Indo-Burmese food, textiles, and teak, but also minority shops from Karen, Mon, and the Hmong.
-Fresh and also live produce is sold here among loads of delicious cheap treats cooked while you wait.
+You will find Indo-Burmese food, textiles, and teakwood, but also minority shops from the Karen, Mon, and Hmong tribes.
+Fresh and also live produce is sold here among loads of delicious cheap treats, cooked while you wait.

-In the morning and evenings, a small indoor market is held at Baan Nua, which is where you can buy cooked cheap take-away meals as well as fresh vegetables, meats, and more treats.
+In the morning and evening, a small indoor market is held at Baan Nua, which is where it is possible to buy cheap takeaway cooked meals, fresh vegetables, meats, and many more delicious authentic treats.

 Want to buy gems?

 One particular street (Thananon Prasat Vithit) is a gem street, which offers numerous gem and jade shops.
-Many jewellery shops also grace this road.
+Many brightly lit jewellery shops also grace this road.

-If you get caught up in the town’s gem fever and you’re up for a cash splash, make sure you know the difference between real and fake gems before you buy, as you may be disappointed on returning home with cut glass.
+If you get caught up in the town’s gem fever and you are up for a cash splash, make sure you know the difference between real and fake gems before you buy.
+You may be disappointed when returning home to find you purchased cut glass.

 Where to stay